loopwerk/loopwerk.io/content/articles/2025-07-08-coolify-django-static-media.md

 In my case, however, I preferred to keep all my project's files on my own server.
 I didn't want to introduce a dependency on an external storage provider like S3 or R2.
 This choice meant I had to find a way to solve two problems: storing the media files outside the container and serving them efficiently.

-## Step 1: solving storage with Coolify Persistent Volumes
+## Step 1: solving storage with Coolify Persistent Storage

 Thankfully, the storage problem is simple to solve with a built-in Coolify feature: Persistent Storage.
 This allows you to map a directory on your host server to a directory inside your container.